LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-inheritance/README.md

 ![Inheritance Tree](inheritance-tree.png)

 As with Python, fields and non-constructor methods are directly available to instances of the subclass, subject to any access modifiers.
 In general, this means that `private` and default/package-private members of a base class are not accessible to a subclass.
+Package-private members are, however, accessible to subclasses within the same package.

 <aside class="aside-note" markdown="1">
 This is a good time to review [access modifiers in Java](../introduction-to-classes-and-objects/#access-modifiers) if anything in the last paragraph was fuzzy.